School of Economic, Political and Policy Sciences

 NOTE: Course prerequisites must be met.

-A practicum experience is required; the student has the option of zero to 3 semester credit hours, depending on the particular internship, and preference for additional electives.
+A practicum experience of at least 160 working hours is required; the student has the option of zero to 3 semester credit hours, depending on the particular internship, and preference for additional electives.

 FIN 4V80 Practicum in Finance